kubevirt/kubevirt/tools/gosec/README.md

 # [GOSEC](https://github.com/securego/gosec)

-Junit containes all issues in project.
+Junit contains all issues in the project.
-New issues can be seen in logs(produced by git diff).

-### How to handle false possitive
- a.
-Use `// #nosec` on top of reported line.
+Use `// #nosec` on top of reported line to mark issue as false positive.
- b.
-Commit new junit to project.